liamtabib/distributed-analytics-toolkit/README.md

 ## cuda-programming
  Contains scripts and plots that were written as part of the course `Accelerator-based programming`.
 This includes GPU-parallelized code in CUDA programming language, and job scripts for SLURM schedule manager.

-## K-Means-init

-Contains a comparative monte-carlo study, using synthetic datasets, of the initialization methods for k-means algorithm.

 ## sports-analytics